trig11/trig11/README.md

 Hi, I'm Tobias.

-I am currently working on my PhD addressing issues of performance consequences human-automation interaction at TU Berlin.
+I am a postdoc at TU Berlin working on issues of performance consequences human-automation and human-AI interaction.
-Moreover, I am also interested in basic cognitive psychology (i.e., dual-tasking and visual search).
+Moreover, I am also interested in trust towards AI support systems and also in basic cognitive psychology (i.e., dual-tasking and visual search).

 <!---